Our next step and goal is to open

 Before bringing my adopted pet home, can I introduce her to the pets I already have?

 Why isn’t it free to adopt?

 Will I be responsible for spaying or neutering my adopted pet?

 Will I be responsible for microchipping my adopted pet?

-If I adopt from the The UDT Adoption Center, will I receive special medical or veterinary services for my pet?
+If I adopt from Charles Henderson Animal Rescue, will I receive special medical or veterinary services for my pet?

-I’ve just adopted a pet from the The UDT Adoption Center.
+I’ve just adopted a pet from Charles Henderson Animal Rescue.
 Will you follow up to see how it’s going?

 What can I expect from my new pet when I bring him home?